| |

 Making the soap paste

 • Melt the coconut oil.
-This can be done in a slow cooker or in a large bowl.
+You can do this in a slow cooker or in a large bowl.

-• Pour the KOH into the water and glycerine mixture.
-(Not the other way around!)
-Mix well until the KOH fully dissolves into the water/glycerine.
-It will heat up and be cloudy at first but will clear up.
+• Carefully pour the KOH into the water and glycerin mixture (not the other way around).
+Stir until fully dissolved.
+It will heat up and go from cloudy to clear.

 Cooking the soap paste